woman blowing nose

 In This Article

 When most people think of respiratory syncytial virus (RSV), they usually think of babies.
 But you can get it at any age.
 And if you’re older than 60, you’re at even greater risk for RSV.
-“The virus is increasingly recognized as a significant cause of respiratory illness in older adults in the U.S.,” says William Schaffner, MD, medical director of National Foundation of Infectious Diseases.
+“The virus is increasingly recognized as a significant cause of respiratory illness in older adults in the U.S.,” says William Schaffner, MD, a spokesperson and former medical director for the National Foundation for Infectious Diseases.
 The CDC estimates that 177,000 older adults are hospitalized every year and 14,000 die from RSV infections.

-Symptoms of RSV may look different depending on how old you are.
-Young infants may be irritable, not as active, and have a hard time breathing.
+Symptoms of RSV may look different, depending on how old you are.
+Young infants may be cranky, not as active, and have a hard time breathing.
 In adults, symptoms can include:

 • Runny nose